-Some Artillery and/or Air Power in the game is not represented by units, but rather by the allocation of Ground Support Points on a Game-Turn by Game-Turn basis.
-These Points are allotted on the Turn Record/Reinforcement Track.
+Some Artillery and/or Air Power in the game are not represented by units, but rather by the allocation of Ground Support Points on a Game-Turn by Game-Turn basis.
+These Points are allotted in the Scenario.
 The Players must record (on scratch paper) the allocation and expenditure of Ground Support Points.
 Ground Support Points are presumed to come from off the playing area and do not have any range limitations (unless otherwise stated in the Exclusive Rules).